tillboehringer/Vorlage_UZH/README.md

-# Vorlage_UZH
+# Vorlage_ZHAW

-This is a LaTex-template for physik-papers (can also be used for other papers) with the logos from the University of Zurich. (not official)
+This is a LaTex-template for physik-papers (can also be used for other papers) with the logos from ZHAW. (not official)

 ## Changing the logo and stuff